 A defective medical device may prompt the need for corrective surgery, which can carry its own risks.
 Some patients are left with significant impairment, chronic pain, and worsening health after their injuries.
 Defective devices can even cause death.

 It’s estimated that defective medical devices caused 83,000 deaths and 1.7 million injuries between 2008 and 2017.

-Who is Liable for Medical Device Injuries?
+Who is Liable for Medical Device Injuries in South Florida?

 Many parties may be held liable for a defective product, depending on the type of defect.
 The manufacturer, retailer, distributor, or designer of a medical device may be responsible for the damages you suffered.
 Manufacturers usually face lawsuits for medical device liability, but sometimes hospitals, clinics, and physicians can also be liable.

 Under Florida Law, you only have a limited amount of time to file a medical device claim.
 You must file your product liability suit within four years of your injury or risk losing out on compensation.

 Schedule a Free Consultation with a Fort Lauderdale Personal Injury Lawyer

 When you are injured by a medical device that was supposed to help you, you may feel unsure where to turn.
 Hollander Law Firm Accident Injury Lawyers is ready to help you pursue fair compensation for the very real harm you have suffered and hold the responsible parties accountable.

 Contact our law office for a free consultation with an experienced Fort Lauderdale medical device liability lawyer.
 We will help you seek the money you need as you struggle to move on with your life.